liferay/headlessapis.wedeploy.io/content/docs/content-space/content-space.md

 ```

-In a JSON-HAL formatted response, the `_embedded` section contains the `ContentSpace` key.
+In the response response, the `_embedded` section contains the `ContentSpace` key.
 This key contains the list of content spaces:

 ```json
 {